-Clearwater Marine Aquarium offers educational programs for all ages throughout the year.
-Campers can join us all summer long.
-They will enjoy creative classroom activities and have fun learning about marine life in the aquarium and out on the water.
-Learn about all of our seasonal camps and register online.
+Clearwater Marine Aquarium offers educational camps throughout the summer.
+Campers will enjoy creative classroom activities and have fun learning about marine life in the aquarium and out on the water.
+Learn about all of our seasonal camps below and register online.

-Each summer camp program is a one-week session and runs Monday through Friday.
-The 2023 Summer Camp season begins June 5 and ends on August 18, 2023.
+Each half-day summer camp program is a one-week session and runs Monday through Friday.
+The 2024 Summer Camp season begins June 3, 2024, and ends on August 16, 2024.

-Camp registration will open on our website for current CMA Members on January 9, 2023, and to the public on January 16, 2023.
-CMA Members will need to log in with their account that is linked to their membership to register during the week of January 9, through January 15, 2023.
+Camp registration will open on our website for current CMA Members on January 8, 2024, and to the public on January 15, 2024.
+CMA Members will need to log in with their account that is linked to their membership to register during the week of January 8 – 15, 2024.
 No email or phone reservations will be accepted.
 We recommend signing up early as spots fill quickly.

 You can either select another camp or join the waitlist.
 To join the waitlist, you will need to log in like you would to register for the camp.
 Afterward, you will select “Join Waitlist” for each camp you would like to be on the waitlist for.
 Select “REQUEST WAITLIST” to open a form requesting additional information.
 Joining the waitlist is free, but does not guarantee a spot in the camp.
 Ensure you provide an email that is frequently checked as that is the email that will be contacted if a spot opens up.

 Each camp is a 5-day program running Monday through Friday of the week you select.
 Morning camp sessions run from 8:30 am to 11:30 am and afternoon camp sessions run from 1:00 pm to 4:00 pm.
 You can purchase a morning and afternoon camp in the same week for a full-day camp experience (8:30 am to 4:00 pm).
 Advanced Marine Biology is a full-day camp that runs from 8:30 am to 4:00 pm.